ggarek/cocos-creator-tutorial-cannon/docs/step06.md

-# Step 06: Create the ground
+# Step 06: Stand the ground

 In this step all the heavy lifiting happend out of the Cocos Creator.